May. 02, 2020

 immune7.jpg

 The vitamin B complex consists of different types of vitamin B. Vitamin B6 (pyridoxine), B12 (cobalamin) play an important role in immunity by stimulating the formation of red blood cells and cells and other cells of the immune system.
 B9 (folic acid) is crucial for the proper formation of organs .
-Our daily intake of vitamin B comes from beef liver, bread, cereals, pasta, button mushrooms, chicken breast, chickpeas, bananas, etc.
+Our daily intake of vitamin B comes from beef liver, bread, cereals, pasta, mushrooms, chicken breast, chickpeas, bananas, etc.

 immune3.jpg